I love marathon training long runs. Sure, they take forever and they leave me pretty ineffective for the rest of the day, but still, I love them.

 - Do you need/want to mix up your fuel options to include multiple textures?

-Personally, I love GU, but after a few hours, I need something solid I can chew.
+Personally, I love GU gels, but after a few hours, I need something solid I can chew on.

 - How often do you need to take in fuel to stay energized?